Gamezop Publishers: Integration Docs

 Payload notes

-• matchId is the identifier generated by your systems via the Create Match API
+• matchId is the identifier generated by your systems via the

 • players consists of an array of objects, each representing one of the players of that match.
-Within each object, firstName represents the user.name value from the roomDetails object that you configure.
+Within each object, firstName represents the user.name value from the that you configure.
 Similarly, photo in the broadcast represents the photo URL you pass for that user, and the gzpId value is the sub value you pass for that user.

 Match playing event